 After the admission to the Regulated Market or to the Free Market each issuer undertakes to fulfil its disclosure duty in Czech, Slovak or English.

-What needs to be done to be admitted to the Regulated Market?
+What needs to be done to be admitted to the market?

 For the admission of issue of structured products on any market of the Exchange, the following must be submitted:

 - certification of ISIN allocation or that of similar identification code

 - link to the source with up-to-date and reliable information about the underlying assets for the investment derivatives

 - signed framework agreement between the issuer and the Exchange